125+ Interesting Airbnb Statistics by Country (Deep Insights)

 16. In 2023, Canada’s Airbnb occupancy rate averaged 27.0%. (source

-17. In 2022, Canadian Airbnb hosts hosted more than 2.2 million guest arrivals in places with no hotels, generating more than CAD 1.5 billion in host revenues. (source)
+17. In 2022, Canadian Airbnb hosts hosted more than 2.2 million guest arrivals in places with no hotels, generating more than CAD 1.5 billion in lost revenues. (source)

 18. Airbnb listings were present in nearly 50% of Canada’s distribution areas, but there was no hotel presence. (source)